 Jonathan Glick is a pioneer in financial research and decentralized knowledge systems.
 As the founding Director of Research Operations for GLG (Gerson Lehrman Group), the world’s first and largest expert network, he built out a system that provided unique insights to leading investors, corporations and governments.
 Jonathan was responsible for all recruiting of GLG’s hundreds of thousands of professional, scientific, technical, legal and regulatory experts, as well as for the categorization of those experts through a taxonomic profiling system he designed and developed.
 Using this proprietary and continuously updated data, experts could be assigned dynamically to client requests, screened for compliance and availability and scheduled for telephone consultations, survey participation, in-person meetings and dozens of other unique work products.
 Under his management, GLG added five additional practice areas and expanded to provide research services to customers in Europe and Asia.
 Jonathan also developed Sulia, the first decentralized system to authoritatively rank and categorize social users across all social platforms by expertise.
 Prior to that, Jonathan led Product Development for the New York Times Electronic Media Company, and helped drive the rapid growth of that newspaper on the Web.
 Today, he works with major media and IP-owners to develop strategies and products to prepare their products and processes for the decentralized future.

 Jerry Heinz is a thought-leader in cloud gaming, beginning his career in network protocol design for multimedia data transport over low-bandwidth networks.
 He brought GPUs to the cloud, launched the first cloud GPU-based servers in AWS, and holds multiple patents in the space.
 His desire to play any game on any screen, without the limits of hardware, led him to launch Amazon Test Drive, Amazon AppStream, and games on Fire TV.
 Because he believed that game streaming and related interactive experiences were fundamentally hardware problems, he moved to NVIDIA and built the infrastructure that supports their GeForce NOW service and their AI cloud data centers.
-Jerry is currently the VP of Engineering at ActZero, where he drives the company's Research and Development efforts in its evolution as an AI-powered cybersecurity service provider.
+Jerry is currently the CTO of ActZero, where he leads all engineering, as well as driving the company's Research and Development efforts in its evolution as an AI-powered cybersecurity service provider.